Ireland 2024!

 There is a full bar service along with a hot dinner with tea and coffee.
 I’ll see if it is a good idea to pack some additional snacks to help break up the six hour flight duration.

-According to my confirmed reservation, the plane will arrive at Terminal 2 in Dublin, Ireland on Monday morning at 08:30.
+According to my confirmed reservation, the plane will arrive at Terminal 2 in Dublin, Ireland on Monday morning at 08:30 (Irish Standard Time).
 Let’s pick up the trip in the next section.

 What Actually Happened: